Expert Cat Care Advice

 Why Do Cats Suck on Blankets?
 The Science of Feline Pica

-Your adult cat is aggressively suckling on your plush fleece blanket like an infant.
-Discover the deeply rooted psychological trauma of early weaning, the genetic predisposition of Oriental breeds, and the medical danger of wool sucking.
+Your adult cat is suckling on your plush fleece blanket like an infant.
+Discover the psychology of early weaning, the genetic predisposition of Oriental breeds, and the medical danger of wool sucking.

 KittyCorner Team